technology-toolbox/website/content/blog/jjameson/2010/03/23/forms-based-authentication-in-moss-2007-the-easy-way.md

 Therefore, let's use the following scenario to drive the the remainder of this
 post:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Doug has recently joined the team responsible for developing the Internet site for Fabrikam Technologies.
-Consequently Doug needs to get his local development environment created and configured as quickly as possible in order to start being a productive team member.
+> Doug has recently joined the team responsible for developing the Internet site
+> for Fabrikam Technologies.
+Consequently Doug needs to get his local
+> development environment created and configured as quickly as possible in order
+> to start being a productive team member.
+>

-After creating a new Windows Server 2008 VM, Doug installs SQL Server 2008 and Visual Studio 2008.
-He then installs MOSS 2007 and subsequently creates a new SharePoint "farm" (which in this case is comprised only of his single VM) and a corresponding Shared Services Provider (SSP).
-Doug then gets the latest version of the Fabrikam solution from Team Foundation Server and builds the solution.
+> After creating a new Windows Server 2008 VM, Doug installs SQL Server 2008 and
+> Visual Studio 2008.
+He then installs MOSS 2007 and subsequently creates a new
+> SharePoint "farm" (which in this case is comprised only of his single VM) and
+> a corresponding Shared Services Provider (SSP).
+Doug then gets the latest
+> version of the Fabrikam solution from Team Foundation Server and builds the
-Finally, he creates a new Web application (http://fabrikam-local) that is extended to the Internet zone (http://www-local.fabrikam.com) and configured for anonymous access and Forms-Based Authentication.
+> solution.
+Finally, he creates a new Web application (http://fabrikam-local)
+> that is extended to the Internet zone (http://www-local.fabrikam.com) and
+> configured for anonymous access and Forms-Based Authentication.

-{{< /blockquote >}}
+{{< /div-block >}}

 For the purposes of this post, we'll focus on the last part of this scenario -- specifically, making it quick and easy for Doug to create a local instance of